rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/array-notation.md

 ### Matrices And Higher-rank Arrays

-An array of rank 2 or higher is defined by a bracketed separated list of value expressions, which constitute the major cells of the array.
+An array of rank 2 or higher is defined by a bracketed, separated list of value expressions, which constitute the major cells of the array.

 Short elements are padded to fill, and scalars are treated as length-1 vectors.

-!!! info "Nested separators"
+!!! info "Information"

     Separators in a list of value expressions or name-value pairs make an enclosing parenthesis or bracket *broken*.